kemalcr/kemalcr.com/guide.md

 <%= yield_content "some_key" %>
 ```

-##### And How Is This Useful?

-For example, some of your views might need a few javascript tags and
+This is useful because some of your views may need specific JavaScript tags or
-stylesheets, but you don't want to force this files in all your pages.
+stylesheets and you don't want to use these tags in all of your pages.
-Then you can put `<%= yield_content "scripts_and_styles" %>` on your
+To solve this problem, you can use `<%= yield_content "scripts_and_styles" %>` in
-layout, inside the `<head>` tag, and each view can call `content_for`
+your `layout.ecr`, inside the `<head>` tag, and each view can call `content_for`
-setting the appropriate set of tags that should be added to the layout.
+with the appropriate set of tags that should be added to the layout.

 ## Using Common Paths